fauzirahman/oracle-fusion-integration-platform/README.md

 # Oracle Fusion Integration Platform

-Enterprise-grade REST API built with NestJS for integrating and synchronizing Oracle Fusion Cloud data with an internal application database.
+Enterprise-style REST API and integration middleware built with **NestJS** to simulate an Oracle Fusion Cloud integration environment.

-The platform provides a backend integration layer between an Oracle Fusion environment (or a local mock/simulator) and an internal PostgreSQL database.
-It exposes standardized REST APIs for employees, departments, suppliers, health monitoring, and synchronization operations.
+The platform provides a backend integration layer between Oracle Fusion-style services and an operational database, with support for employee, department, supplier, health monitoring, and synchronization workflows.

----

-## Overview

-The Oracle Fusion Integration Platform is designed as a backend integration service that demonstrates an enterprise integration architecture similar to an Oracle Fusion Integration Developer / ERP Integration Developer environment.
+This project is designed as a **portfolio implementation for Oracle Fusion Integration / Middleware / Backend Engineering roles**.

-The platform is responsible for:

-- Consuming Oracle Fusion REST APIs
-- Providing a local Oracle Fusion mock/simulator for development
-- Mapping Oracle Fusion data into internal domain models
-- Persisting data into PostgreSQL
-- Synchronizing Oracle Fusion entities
-- Tracking synchronization status and history
-- Providing health monitoring endpoints
-- Exposing documented REST APIs through Swagger/OpenAPI
-- Supporting JWT/Bearer authentication architecture
-- Running locally with Docker
-- Deploying as a containerized service to Google Cloud Run
-- Supporting a Next.js dashboard as the frontend consumer

 ---